-Pvt.
-Charles V. Crompton
+| Pvt.
+Charles Virgil Crompton |

 In September 1940, his National Guard unit was federalized and re-designated as A Company, 192nd Tank Battalion.
 On November 25th, the company readied itself for training at Fort Knox, Kentucky.
 The company boarded the train for Ft.
 Knox on November 28th.

 Charles, like all the other members of the battalion, learned to operate all the equipment of the battalion.
 It is not known what he trained to do with the company.
 In early 1941, he was transferred to Headquarters Company when it was formed with members of the four letter companies of the battalion.

 In late August, the battalion was informed it would take part in maneuvers in Louisiana.
 During the maneuvers the battalion performed exceptionally well.
 After the maneuvers, instead of returning to Ft.
 Knox, the battalion remained at Camp Polk.
 None of the members had any idea why they were being kept there.

-At the fort, they were greeted by Gen. Edward King.
-The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they all received what they needed and had Thanksgiving Dinner before he went to have his own.
+At the fort, they were greeted by Colonel Edward P. King, who apologized that the men had to live in tents along the main road between the fort and Clark Field.
+He made sure that they all received what they needed and had Thanksgiving Dinner before he went to have his own dinner.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

 On the morning of December 8, 1941, the members of A Company were informed of the Japanese attack on Clark Field.
-His tank and the others were sent to the perimeter of the airfield to guard against Japanese paratroopers.
 About 12:45 in the afternoon as the tankers were eating lunch, planes approached the airfield from the north.
 At first, the soldiers thought the planes were American.
 It was only when bombs began exploding on the runways that they knew the planes were Japanese.

 The 192nd remained at Clark field for about a week before they were ordered to the barrio of Dau so it would be near a road and railroad.
 For the next four months, the tankers held positions so that the other units could disengage and form a defensive line.
 During this time, it was HQ Company's job to make sure the tank crews were fed and received gasoline and ammunition.